-Bulgaria is one of the smaller EU e-commerce markets by volume, but it's a growing one — and its 20% VAT rate makes the import charge picture more manageable for UK sellers than in many other EU destinations.
+Bulgaria is one of the smaller EU e-commerce markets by volume, but it's a growing one — and since it adopted the euro in January 2026, pricing and customs thresholds work exactly as they do across most of the EU.
 If you're building out your EU export coverage or receiving occasional orders from Bulgarian customers, here's what you need to know about how the import process works and what your customers will pay.

 Bulgaria's VAT rate: 20%

 Bulgaria applies a standard VAT rate of 20% to most goods — matching the UK's domestic VAT rate and placing it at the lower end of EU rates.
-Only Germany (19%), Luxembourg (17%), and Malta (18%) apply lower standard rates among EU member states.
-For UK sellers, this means Bulgarian customers face a more moderate on-delivery VAT charge than customers in Finland (24%), Sweden (25%), or Hungary (27%).
+Only Luxembourg (17%), Malta (18%), and Germany and Cyprus (both 19%) apply lower standard rates among EU member states.
+For UK sellers, this means Bulgarian customers face a more moderate on-delivery VAT charge than customers in Greece (24%), Sweden (25%), Finland (25.5%), or Hungary (27%).

 VAT is charged on the total customs value — product price plus shipping — when the parcel clears Bulgarian customs.
 For a £75 gift set with £15 shipping, Bulgarian VAT at 20% on £90 comes to £18.
 Add a handling fee of approximately £6, and the on-delivery charge is around £24 on a £75 purchase.
-Manageable — but still worth communicating to customers upfront.
+Not a fortune — but still worth communicating to customers upfront.

 Import duty on UK goods